 “At LGIU, we know that local government fulfils its potential when it has access to the best information, insight and ideas from home and abroad.
 Our ambition is to be the world’s leading knowledge hub for local government and to create a global network of local authorities, public servants and politicians supporting each other to strengthen local democracy, improve public services and meet the complex challenges of the 21st century.”

 – Jonathan Carr-West, LGiU Global Chief Executive

 Brief history of LGiU

-LGiU has been operating in the UK for over thirty years and over that time it has matured into a think tank with an explicit focus on making a case for localism, stronger local government, and more effective local democracy.
+LGiU has been operating in the UK for over thirty years and over that time it has matured into a think tank with an explicit focus on making a case for more effective local democracy, increased localism, and stronger local government.
 The three key reasons for the focus on localism are:

 - Localism has a democratic premium.
 All things being equal we should seek to give people the most influence possible over the places they live in, the public services they use, and the lives they lead.

 - Complex problems are rarely solved by centralised one-size-fits-all solutions.
 Innovation must be local, responsive to specific contexts, and draw on the creativity and civic capacity of local people.